jpisklak/IL-study-2024-r-code/README.md

 ## Overview

-This repository contains the data file and R code associated with the study titled *Temporal Context Effects on Suboptimal Choice* by McDevitt, M. A., Pisklak, J. M., Dunn, R. M., & Spetch, M. L. (2024).
+This repository contains the data file and R code associated with the study titled "Temporal Context Effects on Suboptimal Choice" by McDevitt, M. A., Pisklak, J. M., Dunn, R. M., & Spetch, M. L. (2024) published in *Psychonomic Bulletin & Review*.

 ## Contents

 The directory, file, and variable names within this repository are designed to be self-explanatory.

+`data/exp-data.csv` is a comma-separated values (.CSV) spreadsheet comprising all the raw data employed in the various analyses.

 ## Citation

 If you use any data or code from this repository in your work, please cite the original study:

-McDevitt, M. A., Pisklak, J. M., Dunn, R. M., & Spetch, M. L. (2024). *Temporal Context Effects on Suboptimal Choice.*
+McDevitt, M. A., Pisklak, J. M., Dunn, R. M., & Spetch, M. L. (2024).
+Temporal Context Effects on Suboptimal Choice. *Psychonomic Bulletin & Review*. https://doi.org/10.3758/s13423-024-02519-y